 “People with serious heart conditions should do everything possible to avoid exposure to COVID-19.
 They should be practicing social distancing, avoiding crowds and focusing on their health during the pandemic,” says Paul Teirstein, MD, chief of cardiology at Scripps Clinic and medical director of the Prebys Cardiovascular Institute.

 Anyone can get COVID-19.
-There is no vaccine for it currently.
 Most people infected develop mild symptoms and can recover at home.
 Those most at risk of getting sicker from COVID-19 are adults 65 and older and those with preexisting conditions, including heart disease.

 Heart disease refers to several different types of heart conditions.
 The most common is coronary artery disease, which affects blood flow to the heart and can lead to heart attack.